jed/building-brooklynjs/README.md

 <img height=100 src="images/photos/coworking3.jpg">
 <img height=100 src="images/photos/coworking4.jpg">

 Five months into its existence in March 2014, BrooklynJS had neared its final form, but there was still one more thing to add.
 Even though we were packing a lively crowd of 100 people into a space designed for 60 all evening, that same space was empty for the rest of the day.
-So we struck a good deal with 61 Local where we got to use the space for the entire day, and they got to cater our lunch, and created [Boroughgramming][boroughgramming] (not to be confused with [Brogramming][brogrammer]).
+So we struck a deal with 61 Local where we got to use the space for the entire day in exchange for them catering our lunch, and [Boroughgramming][boroughgramming] (not to be confused with [Brogramming][brogrammer]) was born.

 ```
                              + - - - - - - - - - - - - - - - - - - - +